helpermethod/connor/README.md

 # Usage

-:exclamation: Before resetting the offsets for a source connector, stop the source connector first.
+:exclamation: You need to stop the source connector *before* resetting its offsets.